fadhlaouir/Raed/README.md

 ### About Me

-I'm an ambitious and skilled Web Developer, with a background in Big Data and Business Intelligence.
-Formerly a Technical Mentor, I'm driven by a relentless pursuit of excellence and a thirst for knowledge.
+I'm an ambitious and skilled Web Developer, Technical Mentor and Javascript Trainer, with a background in Big Data and Business Intelligence.
+I'm driven by a relentless pursuit of excellence and a thirst for knowledge.
 Every day, I harness my passion and drive to tackle new challenges and deliver innovative solutions.

 ### Here's what sets me apart: